-The Tuscarora Complex has strong indicators of an underlying gold system, with gold intercepts in historic drilling at Rock Creek and Castile, and gold and silver production from historic mining at Falcon and Divide.
-The prospects are targeting gold mineralization in Paleozoic metasedimentary host rocks below the upper volcanic sequence.
+The Tuscarora Complex has strong indicators of an underlying gold system, with gold intercepts in historic drilling at Rock Creek and gold and silver production from historic mining at the Falcon mine and at the nearby Divide mine.
+The prospects are targeting gold (silver) mineralization in Paleozoic metasedimentary host rocks below the upper volcanic sequence.